 What To Do On Šolta

 - Vela Straža: Visit the highest peak on the island Vela Straža.
-Enjoy the sights of old stone houses, olive groves, lively town centers, old churches.
-Oh, and don’t forget to visit the local taverns and treat yourself to some great local cuisine and excellent Dalmatian wine.
+Enjoy the sights of old stone houses, olive groves, lively town centers, and old churches.
+Oh, and don’t forget to visit the local taverns and treat yourself to fabulous local cuisine and excellent Dalmatian wine.

 - Bike: There are numerous bike paths on the island to explore.
 The mapped paths (asphalt and unpaved trails) connect the island towns and villages.